 John Tanner is the main protagonist in the Driver series.
 Throughout the series, Tanner uses his expert driving skills to intercept criminal syndicates as an undercover detective.

-Tanner was the main protagonist of the Driver series until his absence from Driver: Parallel Lines.
-Tanner would return years later in Driver: San Francisco.
+Tanner is the main protagonist of the mainline Driver series until his absence from Driver: Parallel Lines.
+Tanner would return as protagonist in Driver: San Francisco.

 Raised in New York City, John Tanner was an ex-race car driver whose career promptly ended as a result of an unknown accident.
 By the events of Driver, Tanner is working for the NYPD and is sent to infiltrate the Castaldi crime family.
 In order to prove himself to the gang, Tanner must participate in a number of challenges in a parking garage.

 After doing several jobs for the gang across the United States, Tanner soon comes to realize that Castaldi plans to assassinate the president in New York.
 Tanner is able to successfully save the president's life and is congratulated by his superior officer - who offers to give Tanner's badge back to him.
 Tanner declines this offer.

 Sometime later, Tanner is working with the Chicago Police Department in order to track down a petty criminal named Pink Lenny.
 Alongside his new partner, Tobias Jones, Tanner follows up on various leads to figure out Pink Lenny's next move.

 Tanner returns to his hometown of Miami to intercept a gang led by Calita Martinez called South Beach.
 The main objective of South Beach is to steal several high-performance vehicles and send them overseas to be collected by a mysterious buyer.
 Tanner is ordered to kill Gator, a former affiliate with South Beach, to prove his worth to the gang.